Missouri Court Records

 Ways to Fight a Traffic Ticket in Missouri

 A ticketed individual may contest or fight a traffic ticket in Missouri by appearing in court on the date and time indicated on the ticket.
 Information on the court where the plea hearing will be held is provided on the ticket as well.
 When an individual pleads not guilty in court, a trial date will be scheduled on the same day or at a later date.
 This trial may either be heard by a judge or jury per the defendant’s wishes.
-In Missouri traffic cases, there is no lawyer appointed by the court to represent the defendant.
+In Missouri traffic cases, there is usually no lawyer appointed by the court to represent the defendant.
 Rather, a defendant may hire an attorney and incur the associated attorney costs or self-represent (pro se).
 During the trial, the defendant or defendant’s attorney may present evidence, call witnesses, and even question the issuing officer.
 At the trial’s conclusion, a defendant may be found guilty or not guilty by a judge.
-Not only does a defendant who is found guilty face penalties such as having points added to the person’s driving record by the Missouri Department of Revenue, but also inflated auto insurance rates.
-In the event that the contesting party is not found guilty, all charges are dismissed by the court, and such a person is not liable to any ticket fines or driver record demerit points.
+Not only does a defendant who is found guilty face penalties such as having points added to the person’s driving record by the Missouri Department of Revenue but also inflated auto insurance rates.
+In the event that the contesting party is not found guilty, all charges are dismissed by the court, and such a person is not liable to cover ticket fines or driver record demerit points.

 How to Fight a Traffic Ticket Without Going to Court